Cloudify-PS/exl-poc/eks/README.md

 # EKS

-This [blueprint](../eks.yaml) and associated Terraform module provides an example of using the [official AWS VPC module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) to provision EKS using a blueprint.
+This [blueprint](../eks.yaml) and associated Terraform module provides an example of using the [official AWS EKS module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) to provision EKS using a blueprint.

 For a list of variables, see [variables.tf](./module/variables.tf)